gravitational/teleport/rfd/0135-kube-apps-discovery.md

 #### Annotations

 Kubernetes annotations will allow users to fine tune transformation of services into Teleport apps.
-They will override default behaviour, but they are not required for import of services - by default services without any annotations will also be imported.
+All annotations are optional - they will override default behaviour, but they are not required for import of services.
+By default services without any annotations will also be imported.

-Annotation `teleport.dev/discovery-type` controls what Teleport entity will be created from this service, for now we will only support value
-`app` which means Teleport application will be imported from this service.
+Annotation `teleport.dev/discovery-type` controls what Teleport entity this service is considered to be.
+If matchers in discovery service config match service type it will be imported.
+Now we will only support value `app` which means Teleport application will be imported from this service.
 In the future there are plans to expand to database importing.
 If annotation is not set service is treated as an app.

 Annotation `teleport.dev/protocol` controls protocol for the access of the Teleport app we create.
-If annotation is missing default fallback for the the app's URI is `tcp`.
-However, if annotation is not set, additional attempts will be performed to try to determine protocol of an exposed port:
+If annotation is not set, additional attempts will be performed to try to determine protocol of an exposed port:
 -  if kubernetes service port definition has `appProtocol` field, and it contains values `http`/`https` we will use it in the URI.
+- if exposed port's name is `https` or it has numeric value 443, `https` will be used.
+- We'll perform HTTP request to the port to see if it serves HTTP/HTTPS requests
 - if exposed port's name is `http` or it has numeric value 80 or 8080, `http` will be used.

-- if exposed port's name is `https` or it has numeric value 443, `https` will be used.
+If all heuristics mentioned above didn't work, the port will be skipped.
+For app to be imported with `tcp` protocol, the service should have explicit annotation `teleport.dev/protocl: tcp`

 Annotation `teleport.dev/port` controls preferred port for the Kubernetes service, only this one will be used even if service has multiple exposed ports.
 Its value should be one of the exposed service ports; otherwise, the app will not be imported.